danbeneventano/hack-utd-vi/README.md

 7. Emotilyzer is now installed.
 Pages you already have open must be refreshed for it to work.

 # Usage
-Activate the extension by click it's icon in the top right of your browser.
+Activate the extension by clicking it's icon in the top right of your browser.
 The extension works best on news articles but can be activated anywhere.